heroku/react-refetch/README.md

 }))(UsersList)
 ```

-Setting `force: true` should be avoid if at all possible because it could result in extraneous data fetching and rendering of the component.
+Setting `force: true` should be avoided if at all possible because it could result in extraneous data fetching and rendering of the component.
 Try to use the default comparison or custom `comparison` option instead.

 ## Automatic Refreshing